QChab/mapsProjectStats/README.md

 - **countsNew**: nb of spots with "New"
 - **ranking**: global position sorted by mythical counts, miminum rarity and average rarity

+#### Columns description for distance rankings ####
+- **length**: sum of all the distances of the path
+- **rankMaxLength**: rank for the greater length
+- **rankMinLength**: rank for the smaller length
+- **minDistance**: minimum distance on the path between two connected waypoints
+- **rankMinDistance**: rank for the smallest distance between two connected waypoints
+- **maxDistance**: minimum distance on the path between two connected waypoints
+- **rankMaxDistance**: rank for the longest distance between two connected waypoints
+- **spots**: nb of waypoints
+- **journeyDuration**: length + spots * 10, to roughly evaluate the endurance needed for the map
+- **rankJourneyDuration**: ranked by the highest journey duration, the higher could be the better for having more opportunities during the journey but could require more stamina

 ## Community ##